Tall, Dark and Snarky Writer

 - Motor Mouth: Whenever I get very involved in fixing something, I pretty much become this.
+Also, this.

 - Multicolored Hair: It's a mixture of Ginger and dark brown, with a jet-black stripe running down the middle of my beard and equally black eyebrows.
 All of this is completely natural.

 - Myers-Briggs: Textbook INFP.
 Literally everything in this article (aside from family conflicts) is 100% accurate.

 - Nightmare Face: Capable of pulling an incredibly creepy one.

 - Nightmare Fetishist: Not to the extent of most, but I am fascinated by the macabre and enjoy scaring the shit out of people considerably more than is likely healthy.